Overview

 You have to agree to Data Disclaimer from now onward in order to use the services of bot connector.
 For that you can click on the checkbox "I agree to the Data Disclaimer"

 Dialogflow CX adheres to Google’s oAuth2.
-Some degree of familiarity with Google IAM policies and IAM console is necessary for setting up a valid Dialogflow CX client with Read Only API access.
-A service account is a prerequisite for setting up the above config.
-Documentation available here.
+Some degree of familiarity with Google IAM policies and IAM console is necessary for setting up a valid Dialogflow CX client.
+Third-Party Bots requires a service account with Dialogflow agent role of Client (a.k.a.
+IAM Role: Dialogflow > Dialogflow API Client) permission to make API calls and return the responses.
+For more information about IAM access roles of Dialogflow API refer to official documentation available here.

 {